microsoft/DataConnectors/samples/TripPin/README.md

 # TripPin Tutorial

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
-The tutorial is meant to be done sequentially – each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.
+The tutorial is meant to be done sequentially - each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 This tutorial uses a public [OData](http://www.odata.org/documentation/) service ([TripPin](http://services.odata.org/v4/TripPinService/)) as a reference source.
-Although this lesson requires the use of the M engine’s OData functions, subsequent lessons will use [Web.Contents](https://msdn.microsoft.com/en-us/library/mt260892.aspx), making it applicable to (most) REST APIs.
+Although this lesson requires the use of the M engine's OData functions, subsequent lessons will use [Web.Contents](https://msdn.microsoft.com/en-us/library/mt260892.aspx), making it applicable to (most) REST APIs.

 ## Prerequisites